revoverflow/walker/README.md

 ### Structure definition file

 The structure definition file is a simple JSON file that defines the structure to search for.
-It consists of a list of fields, each of which has a type (primitive) and one or more criteria.
-The criteria are used to filter the results allowing it to find the right structure in a large binary file.
+It consists of a list of fields, each of which has a type (primitive) and one or more criterias.
+The criterias are used to filter the results allowing it to find the right structure in a large binary file.

 The following types are supported:
 - `uint8`, `uint16`, `uint32`, `uint64`: Unsigned integers of the given size